hackclub/hackclub/workshops/workshop_details.md

 facilitator (that's you) obtains the credentials and gives it to everyone doing the workshop to save time.

 Following the above directions will give you $100 worth of credit.
 If any club members need more, they can follow the same instructions to get their own account.
-However, they will need you to give them the hackEDU Twilio promo code.
+However, they will need you to give them the Hack Club Twilio promo code.

 ##### Understanding The API